PataphysicalSociety/soupault.app/site/reference-manual.md

 The `PAGE_FILE` variable can be used in many different ways, for example, you can use it to fetch the page author and modification date from a revision control system like git or mercurial.

 The `TARGET_DIR` variable is useful for scripts that modify or create page assets.
-For example, this snippet will create PNG images from Graphviz graphs inside `<pre class="graphviz-png">` elements and replace those pre’s with relative links to images.
+For example, this snippet will create PNG images from Graphviz graphs inside `<pre class="graphviz-png">` elements and replace those `<pre>`'s with relative links to images.

 ```toml
 [widgets.graphviz-png]